Career Timeline of Cole Caufield: Major Achievements and Milestones

 2021: Made NHL Playoff Debut

-In February 2022, after Martin St. Louis replaced Dominique Ducharme as head coach, Cole Caufield saw his ice time increase and returned to the team's top line.
+In February 2022, after Martin St. Louis became head coach, Cole Caufield saw his ice time increase, returning to the team's top line.

-June 5, 2023: Signed Eight-Year Extension with Canadiens
+June 5, 2023: Signed Contract Extension with Canadiens

-On June 5, 2023, Cole Caufield signed an eight-year, $62.8 million extension with the Montreal Canadiens.
+On June 5, 2023, Cole Caufield signed an eight-year, $62.8 million contract extension with the Montreal Canadiens.

-Following the 2023–24 NHL season, Cole Caufield accepted an invitation to make his senior national team debut at the 2024 IIHF World Championship.
+Following the 2023–24 NHL season, with the Canadiens failing to qualify for the 2024 Stanley Cup playoffs, Caufield accepted an invitation to make his senior national team debut at the 2024 IIHF World Championship.

-Following the 2023–24 NHL season, Cole Caufield made his senior national team debut at the 2024 IIHF World Championship.
-He scored two goals in the team's group stage match against Poland, his first at the senior level.
+Following the 2023–24 NHL season, Cole Caufield debuted for the senior national team at the 2024 IIHF World Championship.
+He scored two goals in the group stage against Poland, but the Americans were eliminated in the quarterfinal.

 December 31, 2024: Scored 100th Career NHL Goal

-On December 31, 2024, Cole Caufield scored his 100th career NHL goal in a 3–2 Canadiens win versus the Vegas Golden Knights.
+On December 31, 2024, Cole Caufield scored his 100th career NHL goal in a game versus the Vegas Golden Knights.

 February 25, 2025: Registered 200th Career NHL Point

-On February 25, 2025, Cole Caufield registered his 200th career NHL point against the Carolina Hurricanes.
+On February 25, 2025, Cole Caufield registered his 200th career NHL point against the Carolina Hurricanes, becoming the fastest player in franchise history to reach this milestone in over three decades.